• Skip to primary navigation

 • Mash the yolks with a fork, add in mayonnaise, Dijon mustard, horseradish, white vinegar, salt, and black pepper, and combine well.
 Taste for seasoning, reseason where needed.

-• Spoon the egg mixture into the egg white halves.
-If looking for a smooth filling, put the filling into a small sandwich bag and snip a corner piece off with a scissor.
-Pipe the filling into the egg white halve.
+If looking for a smooth filling, place the filling into a small plastic bag and snip a corner piece off with a scissor.
+Pipe the filling into the egg white half.

 • Sprinkle tops with paprika, extra black pepper, and or chopped chives. (optional garnish)